 Elgato is known for creating high-quality equipment specifically for streamers and the Elgato Wave 3 is no exception.
-As it was designed with streaming in mind, it is comparable with most boom arms and can manage up to 8 different audio channels that can easily be imported to Streamlabs OBS, OBS, or XSplit.
+As it was designed with streaming in mind, it is comparable with most boom arms and can manage up to 8 different audio channels that can easily be imported to Streamlabs, OBS, or XSplit.

 It has a control interface that allows you to mute yourself easily and control other aspects of your sound quality.
-The clipguard option will ensure that you don’t create the harsh, static sounds when you get animated and speak a little too loudly into the device.
+The clipboard option will ensure that you don’t create harsh, static sounds when you get animated and speak a little too loudly into the device.
 The device can be used for a number of different styles of content, including music, general discussion, and ASMR.

 2. Blue Yeti X

 The Blue Yeti X is one of the most popular microphones among streamers and for good reason.
-It boasts excellent sound quality for the price, has an easy mute button, and an adjustment knob that you can use to tweak your audio easily.
+It boasts excellent sound quality for the price, has an easy mute button, and has an adjustment knob that you can use to tweak your audio easily.
 It has three capture patterns: omnidirectional, bidirectional, and cardioid, and comes with the G Hub software that allows you to choose or customize voice filters.